[Zack] Howdy, everybody! We’re just going to wait a few more minutes before we get started. And yeah, just give us a few.

 We took a look at, like, what does a real estate agency need to look at when they’re bringing in good leads?
 What does a marketing agency look at when they’re trying to bring in good leads?
 And we built these machine learning models based on…they are all industry-specific.
 So I’d like to think that the number is fairly high.

 Unfortunately, I don’t have a number off the top of my head, and I’m sorry for that.

-– No worries.
-With that in mind, we’re talking about the shoe store example which I guess could be both physical with brick and mortar or e-commerce.
-But with that in mind, what other kind of industries and verticals are taking advantage of these AI features in CallRail?
+2. With that in mind, we’re talking about the shoe store example which I guess could be both physical with brick and mortar or e-commerce.
+What other kind of industries and verticals are taking advantage of these AI features in CallRail?

 But we’ve also seen in customer service situations a lot of sales managers or call center managers taking advantage of things like Keyword Spotting to measure customer satisfaction, which customer satisfaction, obviously, applies to a whole plethora of industries, so like, automotive, medical, real estate, all of those things.

 We want to make sure that the people we have on the phones, they’re kind to our customers, they address our customers’ concerns, and our customers aren’t mad or frustrated by the time they get off the phone.
 So Call Highlights and Keyword Spotting really help drive that customer satisfaction part of it.
 And then, of course, the agencies and things like that are using CallScore to qualify their leads and show their customers how many leads are coming in every month.